Start your own developer blog¶

 Of course it's not always easy to explain what you are doing.
 The daily work of a software developer includes things like modifying source code, pushing changes to public repositories, writing comments in forums, surfing around, reading books, discovering new technologies, dreaming about a better world, reinventing wheels...

 But keep in mind: when you develop or maintain a software used by people who pay you for this job, documenting what you change and why you change it is more important than actually fixing their problem.
 My first developer blog was a simple plain text file (one per month) where I noted every code change for my own reference.
 It happens surprisingly often that I want to know why I did some change one year ago.
-And I was often amazed about how many things both my customers and I were able to forgot during one year.
+And I was often amazed about how many things both my customers and I were able to forget during one year.

 Qualities of a developer blog¶